theashu02/Poke_Dex/COUNTRIBUTING.md

-# Hacktoberfest-2023

 # Contribution Rules📚:

 - Do NOT remove other content.
-- Styling/code can be pretty, ugly or stupid, big or small as long as it works.
+- Styling/code can be pretty, ugly or stupid, big or small as long as it works
 - Try to keep pull requests small to minimize merge conflicts